Jason2Brownlee/CleanFixedQuakeC/README.md

 # QuakeC GPL

-Quake game code (progs.dat) with all known bug fixes released under the GPL.
+Quake game code (progs.dat) with bug fixes released under the GPL.

 ## About

 The Quake computer game Quake was released in 1996.

-In 1999 the source code for the Quake engine (.exe), tools, and game code (progs.dat) was released under the GPL.
+In 1999 the source code for the Quake engine (.exe), tools (qcc), and game code (progs.dat) was released under the GPL.

-The version of the game code released under the GPL was v1.01, different from the latest release of the game code v1.06.
+The version of the Quake game code released under the GPL was v1.01, different from the latest release of the game code v1.06.

 This project provides a version of the quake game code v1.01 released under the GPL updated with a "clean room" implementation of fixes in the v1.06 code, and other bug fixes.